rvzm/zboe/README.md

  Horde Tokens will be used to make "player upgrades" for things like better accuracy, clip capacity and storage space, and boosts for things like xp, tracker ammo, etc.

- XP will be used to purchase level-ups, which will improve accuracy, clip capacity, and clip storage.
-These upgrades are permenant, however XP is used to purchase these and other items.
+ XP will be used to purchase horde tokens and clip storage.
+These upgrades are permenant.

+ Currently the shop is still in development, and some items are listed but not implemented

 # SETTINGS